dazinator/DotNet.Cabinet/README.md

 `C:/Foo/43bf6778-ff16-41c8-a72c-cd319d84b8bb/foo.txt`
 ```

-Where as the physical storage provider for ModuleA creates the file at:
+Where as the physical storage provider for ModuleA will create the overriding file here:

 ```
 `C:/Foo/cbf0c93a-8840-46ba-921c-b85e81265c81/foo.txt`
 ```

-So now, when module A requests "/foo.txt" via its cabinet, it will get back it's own version of the file, as it's own IFileProvider takes precedence, over other IFileProviders that are part of its virtual directory (in this case the IFileProvider from the system files cabinet.)
+So now, when module A requests "/foo.txt" via its cabinet, it will get back it's own version of the file.

+This offers a useful safety feature in that, Module A cannot delete system level files, only override them.